LoayYengin/LoayYengin/README.md

 ### 6. Update your remote repository
 - Run the command `git add .` to stage all the files that were modified in your current directory
-- Commit your changes
-  - `git commit on "your commit message"`
+- Commit your changes: `git commit on "your commit message"`
-- Push your changes.
+- Push your changes: `git push`
-  - 'git push '

-NOTE: It may take several minutes for GitHub pages update
+NOTE: It may take a few minutes for GitHub pages update

 ## Principles of Technical Writing